Yale-DMAC/dmac_data_docs/workflows/oxygen_project_overview.md

 2. EAD3-to-Excel

 You can use this transformation on an EAD3 file that's been exported from ArchivesSpace if you want to convert that into an Excel file.
-Please see https://guides.library.yale.edu/c.php?g=296249&p=4694565#s-lg-box-20726894 for more information.
+Please see the [YAMS LibGuide](https://guides.library.yale.edu/c.php?g=296249&p=4694565#s-lg-box-20726894) for more information.

 A new option that is now available with this process is to convert an EAD3 file to Excel so that you can use the Excel file for an input file when writing an ArchivesSpace API script.
 In this case, you can now use the ArchivesSpace URI fragments for each archival object that are present in the last column of the spreadsheet -- column BD, or "System ID".
 Using the API like this is far preferable to re-importing an entire container list into ArchivesSpace via the EAD import process.
 If you have any questions about using the API, please reach out YAMS!